 Generally our gross margin for a given product depends on a number of factors including the type of customer to whom we are selling.
 The gross margin for retailers tends to be higher than for some of our other customers; but the sales, support, returns, and overhead costs associated with retailers also tend to be higher.
-Zoom's sales to certain countries are currently handled by a single master distributor for each country who handles the support and marketing costs within the country.
-Gross margin for sales to these master distributors tends to be low, since lower pricing to these distributors helps them to cover the support and marketing costs for their country.

-Over the past several years our net sales have declined.
+Our annual net sales have declined from 1999 through 2009.
 In response to declining sales volume, we have cut costs by reducing staffing and some overhead costs.
-Our total headcount was reduced from 47 on March 31, 2009 to 40 on March 31, 2010.
-As of May 1, 2010 Zoom had 39 full-time and part-time employees and 1 agency contractor.
-Of the

-40 included in our headcount on May 1, 2010 8 were engaged in research and development, 10 were involved in manufacturing oversight, purchasing, assembly, packaging, shipping and quality control, 14 were engaged in sales, marketing and technical support, and the remaining 8 performed accounting, administrative, management information systems, and executive functions.
+Our total headcount was reduced from 42 on June 30, 2009 to 39 on June 30, 2010.
+As of June 30, 2010 Zoom had 38 full-time and part-time employees and 1 full-time agency contractor.
+Of the 39 included in our headcount on June 30, 2010, 8 were engaged in research and development, 10 were involved in manufacturing management, purchasing, assembly, packaging, shipping and quality control, 14 were engaged in sales, marketing and technical support, and the remaining 7 performed accounting, administrative, management information systems, and executive functions.
 Zoom has implemented cost cutting measures including reducing our headcount and reducing the number of days that certain employees work.
-As a result, Zoom currently has 35 full-time employees and 5 employees working less than 5 days per week.
-Our dedicated manufacturing personnel in Mexico are employees of our Mexican manufacturing service provider and not included in our headcount.
+As a result, Zoom currently has 34 full-time employees and 5 employees working less than 5 days per week.
+On June 30, 2010, Zoom had 22 dedicated manufacturing personnel in Mexico who are employees of our Mexican manufacturing service provider and not included in our headcount.